luzzif/erc20-staking-rewards-distribution-contracts/README.md

 # ERC20 staking rewards distribution contracts

-A generic contracts suite to bootstrap staking campaigns in which stakers get distributed rewarded over time in relation to their share of the total staked tokens.
-Supports multiple ERC20 reward tokens and locked campaigns (i.e. no withdrawals until the end of the distribution if tokens are staked).
+A generic contracts suite to bootstrap staking campaigns in which stakers get distributed rewards over time in relation to their share of the total staked tokens.
+Supports multiple ERC20 reward tokens, locked campaigns (i.e. no withdrawals until the end of the distribution if tokens are staked), capped campaigns, and rewards recovery by the owner for those dead moments in which no tokens are staked.

 ## Getting started